OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

     CPU      = 1
     MEMORY   = 1700

     # KVM template machine, this will be use when submitting this VM to local resources
     DISK     = [ IMAGE_ID = 3 ]
     NIC      = [ NETWORK_ID = 7 ]

-    # Azure template machine, this will be use when submitting this VM to Azure
+    # Azure template machine, this will be used when submitting this VM to Azure

     PUBLIC_CLOUD = [ TYPE=AZURE,
-                     INSTANCE_TYPE=Medium,
-                     IMAGE=0b11de9248dd4d87b18621318e037d37__RightImage-Ubuntu-12.04-x64-v13.4,
+                     INSTANCE_TYPE=Standard_B2s,
+                     IMAGE_PUBLISHER=canonical,
+                     IMAGE_OFFER=UbuntuServer,
+                     IMAGE_SKU=16.04.0-LTS,
+                     IMAGE_VERSION=latest
                      VM_USER="MyUserName",
                      VM_PASSWORD="MyPassword",
-                     LOCATION="west-europe"
+                     LOCATION="westeurope"
     ]

     # Add this if you want to use only Azure cloud
     #SCHED_REQUIREMENTS = 'HYPERVISOR = "AZURE"'